 When you file a petition in the circuit court, you are filing a case against the Missouri Department of Revenue.
-After the petition is filed, you’ll be assigned a court date for your hearing.
-At this hearing, evidence must be presented to the judge showing that your habits and conduct do not pose a danger to the public.
+After filing the petition, you’ll be given a court date for your hearing.
+At this hearing, you must present evidence that shows that your habits and conduct do not pose a danger to the public.

-If the judge grants your request for limited driving privilege, you will be given an order granting Limited Driving Privilege, and this order must be on file with the Missouri Department of Revenue.
+If the judge grants your request for limited driving privilege, you will be given an order granting Limited Driving Privilege.
+This order must be on file with the Missouri Department of Revenue.